Stocks Fall as U.S. Plots New Tariffs on EU

 The S&P 500 retreated Tuesday, threatening to snap the broad index's longest winning streak in years, as investors confronted fresh trade tensions and further signs that economic growth around the world is slowing.

-The Trump administration on Monday released a list of some $11 billion worth of European goods it was considered putting tariffs on, including bicycles, kitchen knives and civil aviation products like the Airbus aircraft, ratcheting up the trade spat between Brussels and Washington.
+The Trump administration on Monday released a list of about $11 billion worth of European goods it was considering putting tariffs on, including bicycles, kitchen knives and civil aviation products like the Airbus aircraft, ratcheting up the trade spat between Brussels and Washington.

 Investors now worry that the move represents a new antagonistic phase for U.S. officials that could keep a trade resolution with China out of reach for the foreseeable future, potentially disrupting a stock market that had been pricing in the likelihood of a new pact.